Tools to support local farmers

 Coping with feelings of anxiety

-It is normal to feel overwhelmed and stressed during a time like this.
-It’s important to remind yourself that this is a normal reaction and it will pass.
+It is normal to feel overwhelmed and stressed at difficult times.
+It’s important to remind yourself that this is a normal reaction, and it will pass.

 There are plenty of ways to support other people, or be supported if you are feeling anxious or uncertain.